Arjesh1/SpendWise-React-Native/README.md

 ## Overview

-ShoeTrek is a finance management mobile application.
+SpendWise is a finance management mobile application.
 This project shows all my kill in mobile application development and my ability to build a strong and responsive user interfaces.

 <b>SpendWise Login and Register</b>
 <div align="center">